Comparison · VERIFIED APRIL 2026

 Quick verdict

-Choose Claude if you need long document analysis, nuanced writing, coding, enterprise.
-Choose Open WebUI if you prioritize teams wanting a private, self-hosted ai chat interface.
+Choose Claude if your daily work is mostly long-context reasoning, document analysis, and nuanced writing.
+Choose Open WebUI if your daily work is mostly self-hosted browser UI for chatting with local and remote LLMs.
 Claude scores higher in user reviews (4.8 vs 4.5).
 Both offer free tiers — try each before committing.

 Claude